|UPDATED: September 12, 2023 CONTACT|

 The front brake upgrade I chose BELOW for my 242 was Wilwood 4-piston calipers and 12.2 inch rotors.
 These aren't considered "huge" brakes, but they do fit very easily behind my 17 inch wheels (and they even fit behind my 16 inch spare wheel).

 There's a lot going on under my hood, but it's pretty reliable and keeps my car going as it needs to.
 That's a big custom Griffin aluminum radiator with a Lincoln Mark VIII fan.
-I have more info on this cooling system installation and past cooling system projects here: 240turbo.com/ElectricCoolingFans.html
+More recently I decided to satisfy my curiosity about big modern brushless fans.
+I have more info on this cooling system installation and past cooling system projects here: 240turbo.com/ElectricCoolingFans.html and 240turbo.com/BrushlessFans.html.

 If you're curious about these CUSTOM spark plug wires, I built them myself.
 You can too.